hoangausway/atomico-xstate/README.md

 While subreddits `frontend`, `reactjs`, `rxjs` are ok, the `xstate` return empty set, and `atomico` failed.

-**Notes:** It was used minmal CSS styling to point out the codes' logics.
+**Notes:** It was used minmal CSS styling to focus on the codes' logics.